 I had some unraveling to do.
 Piece, by piece I worked through my jewelry, untangling the chains, unraveling the knots.
 This becomes a powerful metaphor to explain the power of untangling the stories of our lives.

 By gently untangling the chains in your mind and heart; one by one, you make sense of your stories, freeing you to rewrite an unhelpful past and create new stories for your future.
 You get to know yourself deeply in the present and discover what it is you really want from life.

 Barbara Barb Geiger, author of Paddle with a Purpose explains it this way, “Telling your story helps you to sort out your thoughts, feelings and emotions.
 They can be mixed up inside of us.
 But when you write about it, you put a label on it, you name it, you find out why and that helps you to untangle your mixed up thoughts.”

-For the past three years, I have used the 21 Day Narrative Journaling Method.
-Combining the neuroscience teachings of Dr Caroline Leaf, with powerful Narrative Therapy principles, you can literally change your life.
+For the past three years, I have used a 21 Day Narrative Journaling Method.

 You have the power to change your own life and the world around you.
 Sometimes, you just need a little help to get your stories untangled and sorted out.